nbaztec/potions-rest-api/README.md

 # About

 Test potions is a simple REST test service that exposes the following end points:

+## Authorization

+The API expects an `Authorization` header containing the base64 encoded key.
+The key is set at server level and defaults to **mixOfRandomPotions**

 ## GET, POST /